caseyg/awesome/TOPICS.md

 *   [humaan/Modaal](https://github.com/humaan/Modaal) - An accessible dialog window library for all humans.

 *   [cdnjs/cdnjs](https://github.com/cdnjs/cdnjs) - 🤖 CDN assets - The #1 free and open source CDN built to make life easier for developers.

+## language-model

+*   [yamadashy/repomix](https://github.com/yamadashy/repomix) - 📦 Repomix (formerly Repopack) is a powerful tool that packs your entire repository into a single, AI-friendly file.
+Perfect for when you need to feed your codebase to Large Language Models (LLMs) or other AI tools like Claude, ChatGPT, and Gemini.

+*   [mlc-ai/web-llm](https://github.com/mlc-ai/web-llm) - High-performance In-browser LLM Inference Engine

+*   [yizhongw/self-instruct](https://github.com/yizhongw/self-instruct) - Aligning pretrained language models with instruction data generated by themselves.

+*   [different-ai/obsidian-ava](https://github.com/different-ai/obsidian-ava) - Quickly format your notes with ChatGPT in Obsidian

 ## nodejs